tipichris/YAPCache/README.md

 The name of a user who is allowed to use the `flushcache` API call to force a write to the database.
 If set to false, the `flushcache` API call is disabled.
 If set to an empty string, any user may force a database write.

 ### APC_CACHE_STATS_SHUNT
-_Boolean.
-Default: false._
+_String.
+Default: Undefined._
-If true this will cause the caching of the clicks and logredirects to be disabled, and the queries logged as normal.
+If set to `none` this will cause the caching of the clicks and logredirects to be disabled, and the queries logged as normal.
 This is handy if you want to keep the URL caching, but still have 100% accurate stats (though the benefit of the plugin will be pretty small then).

-### APC_CACHE_STATS_SHUNT
-_Boolean.
-Default: false._
-If true this will cause the clicks and log redirect information to be dropped completely (a more aggressive NOSTATS) - so there will be no clicks or logredirects logged.
+If set to `drop` this will cause the clicks and log redirect information to be dropped completely (a more aggressive NOSTATS).
+There will be no clicks or logredirects logged.

 ### APC_CACHE_SKIP_CLICKTRACK
 _Boolean.
 Default: false._